starvagrant/toh/toh.markdown/the_culinary_black_arts.md

 The next week, for the first time I had known West Point, gossiping ceased.
 Given the increasingly voluptuous appearance of several other women, and newly charming and muscle bound men, I imagined that the town's night life had been so active that no one talked for fear they had some secret shame to be discussed shortly.

 Big gossips seem to come in two varieties.
 The ones deflecting shameful attention from themselves and those that had no shame to hide and were building themselves up on the humiliations of others.
 At least these were my observations.
-Whatever their motives, they were all embarassingly quiet.
+Whatever their motives, they were all embarrassingly quiet.

 It struck me, however, that rivalries would be breaking out in other forms throughout the town.
 I did not know how many had guessed that this new precipitation might be a wish-granting fluid of some kind.
 How much of life, I began to preoccupy myself with, involved the possession of things that could not be shared?

 Of particular interest to me was the conflict I foresaw between Amanda and Atticus.
 Both had upped their ante it seemed.
 Amanda gave her first talk at her Bible study, a three minute observation on the subject of forgiveness.
 I honestly don't know if anyone could pay attention to it over the sound of consuming their own brownies.
 On my first bite I admit to staring at mine, wondering if she knew how to break the laws of physics to fit more chocolate in than was possible by Nature's laws alone.

 In any case, discussion on the topic of Jesus was light and carefree without being trite and shallow.
 Inspirational quotes that you wanted to think about throughout the week.
-Atticus on the other hand had seemed to acquire a new poetic flair for descriptions of sin, hellfire, and now sexual promiscuity.
+Atticus on the other hand had seemed to acquire a new poetic flair for descriptions of sin, hell fire, and now sexual promiscuity.
 West Point's Sundays seemed destined to be filled with terror, even as Monday rolled around and the town rolled back to beer, gambling, and the new sport of sneaking off for fornication at any time it was convenient.

 Wednesday rolled around for another meeting at Amanda's, which now required a guest list in order that services should be able to fit in her trailer.
 I signed up for next week and went back to Thursday gambling.
 I had been correct in picking out the two rather improved gamblers and by avoiding them all night managed to put some money back in my gambling / book fund.